capysquash/pgsquash-engine/pkg/engine/README.md

-# pgsquash Engine - Library API
+# pgsquash-engine - Library API

 Use pgsquash as a Go library in your own applications.